 When you read a book, you come across interesting quotes or passages that generate ideas inside your head.
 But once you go beyond a certain passage, you may forget what you have read.

 With the Idea Index, you jot down a keyword to describe the idea.
 Then add the page number of the passage in the front blank pages of the book.
-You can also add them in the blank pages before or after each chapter.
+You can also add them to the blank pages before or after each chapter.
 Compared to the regular index, the Idea Index makes it easier for you to find the topics and their related relevant ideas.
 Given that some school textbooks can be two inches thick or more, the Idea Index makes recalling important ideas, dates, and quotes much easier.

 The Materials You Need to Create an Idea Index